 Introduction

 Woocommerce is one of the most popular platforms for creating online stores on WordPress.
 With Woocommerce, you can easily set up and manage your online store, add and remove products, accept payments, and much more.
-However, to achieve maximum efficiency and performance from your online store, you need to set up Woocommerce correctly.
+However, to achieve maximum efficiency and performance of your online store, you need to set up Woocommerce correctly.

 1. Update Woocommerce to the latest version